ETHZ-RobotX/smb_docker/README.md

 roslaunch smb_gazebo sim.launch
 ```

-If everything goes well, you should see the Gazebo simulation running and the GUI in the respective VNC viewer or X11 forwarding.
+If everything goes well, you should see the Gazebo simulation running and the GUI on your screen or VNC viewer.